9Tpercentmon/swbf2_loadremover/README.md

 All credits to the original Load Removal for **Other Game Modes** to *Lako3000*

-DarkLightBoco for the awesome tutorial on how to install and use
+DarkLightBoco for the awesome video tutorial on how to install and use